New Interventions and Care Delivery Models to Promote Value for Older Adult Beneficiaries

 4:30 PM – 5:15 PM

 As the population ages, there is a growing need for care delivery models that can provide high quality and lower-cost health care to America’s older adults.
 There have been innovative projects put forth by CMMI that seek to achieve these duel objectives, including demonstration projects such as the Medicare Coordinated Care Demonstration project and the Value-Based Insurance Design (VBID) model for Medicare Advantage (MA).
 As the health care industry’s focus shifts to population health, barriers such as transportation, food, and housing insecurity are entering the equation of what it means to be and remain healthy, independent, and mobile.
 New allowances by MA plan providers offer targeted supplemental benefits, such as transportation and meal delivery, that will enable older adult beneficiaries with chronic conditions to remain at home.
-This panel will bring together HHS, Administration for Community Living, and care design thought leaders to explore how to incorporate the preferences and needs of older adults into care delivery; what these new programs can learn from the aging network which has been working for decades to help older adults remain in their homes and communities; and public policy solutions to lower out-of-pocket health care spending for older adults.
+This panel brought together HHS, Administration for Community Living, and care design thought leaders to explore how to incorporate the preferences and needs of older adults into care delivery; what these new programs can learn from the aging network which has been working for decades to help older adults remain in their homes and communities; and public policy solutions to lower out-of-pocket health care spending for older adults.

 Lance Robertson was appointed to serve as Assistant Secretary for Aging and ACL’s Administrator on August 11, 2017.